agouch/SWE-6733---Outdora/README.md

 #### Develop Backend for Profile Creation
 **User Story:**
-As a developer, I want to create the backend functionality for profile creation so that users can store their personal information and preferences.
+As a user, I want the backend to be able to handle my profile data securely so that my personal information is stored safely and can be updated when needed.

 **Details:**
 - **Requirements:**